 3. Register important pieces of content

 If you create a course or program, you can definitely register any written or visual content with the U.S. Copyright Office.
 Although you still do get copyright law protection even without registering, you can additional (what I call “bonus level protection”!) for registering.
-It can definitely be worth it for more of your “substantive” or important pieces of content, like ebooks, workbooks, video lessons, audio lessons etc.
+It can definitely be worth it for more of your “substantive” or important pieces of content, like ebooks, workbooks, video lessons, audio lessons etc. If you’re questioning if you need a trademark, check out this video.

 By registering your content with the U.S. Copyright Office, you’ll also establish yourself as the original content creator — putting you in a stronger position to fight any copyright infringement of your content.